 Shannon Treusch has been working in public relations and marketing for over twenty years.
 She began her career in consumer marketing and research and later moved into entertainment public relations.
 Since moving into publicity, she has handled hundreds of film campaigns as well as unit, corporate, personal, and television accounts.
 Favorite film campaigns over the years have included In the Company of Men, Eternal Sunshine of the Spotless Mind, Being John Malkovich, Run Lola Run, and Y Tu Mamá También.

 With Falco Ink since its inception, Steve Beeman has worked in public relations and marketing for over fifteen years alongside Roland and Treusch.
-Among his notable campaigns are George Clooney’s Good Night and Good Luck, Richard Linklater’s Waking Life, Before Sunset, and A Scanner Darkly, Lee Toland Krieger’s Celeste and Jesse Forever, Michael Haneke’s Funny Games and Cache; Tom Six’s The Human Centipede (First Sequence and Full Sequence), and Ti West’s House of the Devil, and The Innkeepers.
-He has a range so diverse as to have handled one of the biggest independent box office films of the decade, Fireproof, alongside his many genre titles.
+Among his notable campaigns are George Clooney’s Good Night and Good Luck, Richard Linklater’s Waking Life, Before Sunset, and A Scanner Darkly, Lee Toland Krieger’s Celeste and Jesse Forever, Michael Haneke’s Funny Games and Cache; Tom Six’s The Human Centipede (parts 1, 2 and 3), Ti West’s House of the Devil, and The Innkeepers, Nicolas Winding Refn’s Bronson, Valhalla Rising and Only God Forgives, Bong Joon-Ho's The Host and Snowpiercer, and Gabriella Cowperthwaite’s Blackfish.